darioia/ch347_openocd-0.12.0-rc3/README.md

 https://github.com/wuxx/USB-HS-Bridge/tree/master/doc

-Also the linux driver (if needed) is present there, I have patched the all warning and I have released today in:
+Also the linux driver (if needed) is present there, I have patched the all warning and I have released it today in:

 https://github.com/darioia/mych347